Steve-Fenton/astro-accelerator/src/pages/features/search.md

 ## Search page

-You should have a page on your site that uses the search layout:
+You need to have a page on your site that uses the search layout:

 ```yaml
 layout: src/layouts/Search.astro